usc-cosmolab/hackspace/2019-11-08/readme.md

 Attending: Vera Gluscevic, Tim Morton, Siavash Yasini, Aryan Rahimieh, Isabella Johansson, Karime Maamari, Remy Gerras, Sydney Feldman, Paul, Javier Zhao, Chris Lindsay, David Liu, Jack Lashner, Connor Powers.

-## More fitting a model
+## More on fitting a model

 We also talked about chi^2, model parameter space, and constraints on parameter space from data.
 We plotted a "bad fit" to randomly generated data, as a warmup, and then continued exercise from previous meeting.
-Solutions to this are here.
+Solutions to this are [here](fitting-model-solutions.ipynb).

 ## Intro to CLASS